2025–26 Rutgers Scarlet Knights men's basketball team

-The 2025–26 Rutgers Scarlet Knights men's basketball team represents Rutgers University–New Brunswick during the 2025–26 NCAA Division I men's basketball season.
-The Scarlet Knights are led by 10th-year head coach Steve Pikiell and play their home games at Jersey Mike's Arena in Piscataway, New Jersey as members of the Big Ten Conference.
+The 2025–26 Rutgers Scarlet Knights men's basketball team represented Rutgers University–New Brunswick during the 2025–26 NCAA Division I men's basketball season.
+The Scarlet Knights were led by 10th-year head coach Steve Pikiell and played their home games at Jersey Mike's Arena in Piscataway, New Jersey as members of the Big Ten Conference.

 Previous season

 The Scarlet Knights finished the 2024–25 season 15–17, 8–12 in Big Ten play to finish in 11th place.
 They lost to USC in the first round of the Big Ten tournament.
 Following the team's loss, the school announced that they would not play in any postseason tournament.